wir3z/hubitat/owntracks-hubitat/README.md

 - Click the up arrow button in the top right of the map to trigger a 'Send Location Now' to register the device with the Hubitat App.

+## Configure Hubitat App - WiFi Settings, Location Performance, Geocode and Map API keys
+### Hubitat Settings - WiFi, Units, Device Prefix
+- Enter your 'Home' WiFi SSID(s), separated by commas (optional):
+	- This will prevent devices from being 'non-present' if currently connected to these WiFi access points.
+- SSID will only be used for presence detection when a member is within this radius from home
+	- Once the member exceeds this distance, SSID will no longer be used for 'present' and 'not present' detection.

+- Mobile App Location Performance (Android Only)
+    - Use GPS for higher accuracy/performance.
+NOTE: This will consume more battery but will offer better performance in areas with poor WiFi/Cell coverage.
+(Android ONLY)

+- Display Units
+    - Select the slider to display all measurements in the Hubitat app in imperial units (mph, mi, ft) instead of metric units (kph, km, m)
+    - All distances are stored in metric and may have minor rounding errors when converted to imperial for display.
+    NOTE: The OwnTracks mobile app stores and displays all units in metric.

+- Prefix to be added to each member's device name.
+    - By default, each member device will be created with a 'OwnTracks - ' prefix.
+    - For example, member 'Bob' will have a device name of 'OwnTracks - Bob'.
+    - Enter a space to have no prefix in front of the member name.

+### Geocode Settings - Converts latitude/longitude to address
+- Select the optional geocode provider for address lookups.
+Allows location latitude/longitude to be displayed as physical address.
+	- A geocode provider can be used to convert latitude/longitude into addresses and street addresses, as well as allow entering street address in the 'Add Region' section.
+	- Three providers are supported: Google, Geoapify, and Opencage.
+When a provider is selected, the link to sign up for an API key will changes.
+	- Google provides the best accuracy in the forward and reverse lookups, but has the lowest quota.
+NOTE: Google uses a monthly quota versus the daily quota of the other providers.
+- Prevent geocode lookups once free quota has been exhausted.
+Current usage: x/y per z
+	- Each provider has a free quota level.
+This slider should be selected unless you are on a paid geocoder plan.
+	- The usage total indicates the current usage in the quota period.
+Google resets the total at the first of every month, the other providers daily, at 00:00 GMT.
+	- Click the 'Sign up for a xxx API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
+	- Once the quota has been exhausted for the period, the application will stop converting locations until the next quote period.
+	- For Google, 'Geocoding API' must be enabled under 'API's & Services' (https://console.cloud.google.com/apis/dashboard)
+- Geocode API key for address lookups:
+	- Paste the API key provided into the box.
+- All three providers can be configured, but only the select on will be used for geocode look ups.
+- Select 'Disabled' to disable geocode lookups.

+### Google Map Settings - Creates a combined family map and adds radius bubbles on the 'Region' 'Add/Edit/Delete' page maps
+Creates a Google map with all members' thumbnails shown as well as region radius' when adding/editing regions.
+	- Selecting a member will display an information window on their location and metrics.
+	- If battery saver is turned on, the battery percentage is displayed in red.
+	- If charging, the battery icon changes to a lightning bolt.
+	- If wifi is disabled, the wifi symbol will have a line through it, and the member name is displayed in red
+	- If the phone is using mobile data, the cellular signal icon is displayed in the top banner.
+If using wifi data, a wifi symbol is displayed.
+	- Distance from home, location accuracy and speed will be displayed if enabled.
+	- The last location time will be displayed in red if it is stale.
+NOTE:  Requires member thumbnails to be enabled, and will only display users using a local dashboard.
+- Prevent generating maps once free quota has been exhausted.
+Current usage: x/y per month.
+	- Google maps as a free quota level.
+This slider should be selected unless you are on a paid plan.
+	- The usage total indicates the current usage in the quota period.
+Google resets the total at the first of every month.
+	- Click the 'Sign up for a Google API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
+	- 'Maps JavaScript API' must be enabled under 'API's & Services' (https://console.cloud.google.com/apis/dashboard)
+	- Once the quota has been exhausted for the period, the application will stop generating the map until the next quote period.
+- Google Maps API key for combined family location map:
+	- Paste the API key provided into the box.

-## Configure Regions
+## Configure Regions - Add, Edit, Delete, Assign 'Home'
-NOTE:  If a Google Map API key is entered in the 'Additional Hubitat App Settings -> Google map Settings', an interactive map will be displayed to allow regions to be added, edited, and deleted.
+NOTE:  If a Google Map API key is entered in the 'Configure Hubitat App -> Google map Settings', an interactive map will be displayed to allow regions to be added, edited, and deleted.
 Regions will show radius bubbles and the home region can be directly assign to any pin.
 - Select the 'Region Map Instructions and Delete Behavior' for information on how to use the interactive map.
 - If a Google geocode API has been entered, an input box to allow direct address lookup will be displayed.
 - If no Google Map API key has been entered, or the lookup quota has been exceeded, then the app will change to use the direct approach, below.

 - Add Regions:
-    - If a geocode provider has been configured in 'Additional Hub Settings', a text box will be displayed to allow entering street addresses to be converted to latitude/longitude.
+    - If a geocode provider has been configured in 'Configure Hubitat App', a text box will be displayed to allow entering street addresses to be converted to latitude/longitude.
 		- NOTE: Google provides the best lookup accuracy.
 If using other providers, confirm the map pin looks correct.
 		- Click 'View larger Map' on the map and then right click on the map to get the correct latitude/longitude.
 	- Enter the name, detection radius and coordinates.